 AND TWO SATURDAY DAY (0800-1600) MEETINGS FOR EACH CLASS.
 Actual class time may be less depending on the number of breaks given by the instructor.
-Classes meet at the Clovis Police Department as indicated below.
+Classes meet at the Clovis Police Department unless otherwise indicated.

 ONE CLASS HAS WEEKDAY EVENING MEETINGS ON MONDAYS AND THE OTHER ON WEDNESDAYS AS INDICATED.

 TOTALLY ON LINE CLASSES REQUIRE TWO CLASSROOM ORIENTATION MEETINGS AS INDICATED